Home » Water Quality » Contaminants » How to Remove Chloramine from Water (5 Effective Methods)

 What are the acceptable levels of chloramine in water?

-According to the Center for Disease Control and Prevention (CDC), the acceptable chloramine levels in water should be four parts per million (ppm) or up to 4 milligrams per litre (mg/L).
-Water is safe for human consumption at this level.
+According to the Centers for Disease Control and Prevention (CDC), the acceptable level of chloramine in drinking water is up to 4 parts per million (ppm) or 4 milligrams per liter (mg/L).
+Water at this level is considered safe for human consumption.

 How much does it cost to remove chloramine from water?